stfc/PSyclone/doc/developer_guide/APIs.rst

-After such a transformation is applied then halo exchanges are managed by checking whether 1) any fields in the modified kernel now require a halo exchange before the kernel and adding them if so and 2) any existing halo exchanges after the loop that were required due to fields being modified in the loop are then checked and are removed if not.
+After such a transformation is applied then halo exchanges are managed by checking whether 1) any fields in the modified kernel now require a halo exchange before the kernel and adding them if so and 2) any existing halo exchanges after the loop, that were added due to fields being modified in the loop, are still required and removing them if not.
 Performing these 2 steps maintains halo exchange correctness and continues to minimise the number of required halo exchanges.